 I attend graduate school now to get a master’s in Clinical Mental Health Counseling.
 Part of me wanted to understand how he could do such unspeakable things while another part of me wanted to know how to help others.
 When I began graduate school, I knew I wanted to work with adults who had been sexually abused as children and never dealt with it.
 The thought of the boy burying those events hurt my heart (when I finally began feeling again).
-My ex said he had been through things as a child, so knowing that the trauma of his childhood affected him as an adult made me want something better for anyone I could reach… and now I do.
+My ex said he had been through things as a child (true?
+Who knows), so knowing that the trauma of his childhood affected him as an adult made me want something better for anyone I could reach… and now I do.
 A local community agency advertised a job working with adult victims of child sexual abuse.
 Through a very interesting turn of events (it truly couldn’t have been a better situation), I got the job.
 So even though I can’t do anything about my ex, I now have the privilege of sitting with the broken as they face things they have pushed down for decades.
 So, to end this with a few favorite quotes:

 “A great future does not require a great past.”

 “I’m not interested in whether you’ve stood with the great.
 I’m interested in whether you’ve sat with the broken.”